pingidentity/pingidentity-devops-getting-started/docs/deployMonitoringStack.md

 4. Have a dashboard in Grafana visualize the metrics from Prometheus.

+## Prerequisites

+* You've already been through [Get started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.

 ## Deploy the monitoring stack

 1. From `pingidentity-devops-getting-started/11-docker-compose/10-monitoring-stack` run: